openlibraryenvironment/edge-resource-sharing-message-services/doc/CanonicalMessageFormat.md

         header:{
-          Delivery information and any other supplimentary information in here Most often address:"Perhaps a URL, perhaps an IP Address" }
+          Delivery information and any other supplimentary information in here Most often address:"Perhaps a URL, perhaps an IP Address" When notifying mod-rs of an incoming message toSymbol:"The intended recipient symbol"
+        }
         message:{
           The actual protcol message goes in here, for example request { for a request message.